devopsarr/readarr-go/docs/HostConfigResource.md

 `func (o *HostConfigResource) UnsetPassword()`

 UnsetPassword ensures that no value is present for Password, not even an explicit nil
+### GetPasswordConfirmation

+`func (o *HostConfigResource) GetPasswordConfirmation() string`

+GetPasswordConfirmation returns the PasswordConfirmation field if non-nil, zero value otherwise.

+### GetPasswordConfirmationOk

+`func (o *HostConfigResource) GetPasswordConfirmationOk() (*string, bool)`

+GetPasswordConfirmationOk returns a tuple with the PasswordConfirmation field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPasswordConfirmation

+`func (o *HostConfigResource) SetPasswordConfirmation(v string)`

+SetPasswordConfirmation sets PasswordConfirmation field to given value.

+### HasPasswordConfirmation

+`func (o *HostConfigResource) HasPasswordConfirmation() bool`

+HasPasswordConfirmation returns a boolean if a field has been set.

+### SetPasswordConfirmationNil

+`func (o *HostConfigResource) SetPasswordConfirmationNil(b bool)`

+ SetPasswordConfirmationNil sets the value for PasswordConfirmation to be an explicit nil

+### UnsetPasswordConfirmation
+`func (o *HostConfigResource) UnsetPasswordConfirmation()`

+UnsetPasswordConfirmation ensures that no value is present for PasswordConfirmation, not even an explicit nil
 ### GetLogLevel

 `func (o *HostConfigResource) GetLogLevel() string`